6.1) Complex Impedance

-6.2) Phase Relationships Along the Length of a Mismatched Transmission Line
+6.1) Phase Relationships Along the Length of a Mismatched Transmission Line

-With a transmission line that is long in relation to the applied signal frequency, there are many revolutions of phase along the length of the line and this produces maximum sum FORWARD and REFLECTED voltage measurements that form a graph similar to figure 6.1.
+With a transmission line that is long in relation to the applied signal frequency, there are many revolutions of phase along the length of the line and this produces maximum sum INCIDENT and REFLECTED voltage measurements that form a graph similar to figure 6.1.
 It is easy to imagine an engineer in the early days of radio going along an open transmission line with a voltmeter and making measurements at regular intervals in order to find the VSWR.
-Then maybe plotting out the results and arriving at the generally accepted conclusion that the impedance of the line was continuously varying with distance.
+Then maybe plotting out the results and arriving at the generally accepted but wrong conclusion that the impedance of the line was continuously varying with distance.
 It is not possible to make these measurements along a modern coaxial cable with a voltmeter in the same way, but it is possible with the Voltage/Current Detector using diode linearity correction and amplitude normalisation.
 The length of the coaxial cable is not changed, but the frequency of the signal applied is changed in steps to give appropriate phase changes.
 This will give you conclusive proof of what is really happening in a coaxial cable.
 These measurement have been performed by us and a successful graph made in order to prove the principal using a coaxial cable.
 A simpler method is to build up a graph of the simulated voltages along a badly matched transmission line as shown in figure 6.1 by using a matrix of calculations.
 Excel is adequate for this exercise and figure 6.1 was in fact generated with Excel in linearity-spreadsheet-01.xls

 Figure 6.1